caltechlibrary/boffo/_sources/installation.md.txt

 ## Directly from source

 If you are not at Caltech, you will not be able find Boffo in the Google Marketplace for add-ons.
-Instead, you will have to use install the code from the source files in some way.
+Instead, you will have to install the code from the source files in some way.
 The following subsections describe two possible methods.

 ### Copying the Google Apps Script project